Ultrafast artificial intelligence: Machine learning with atomic-scale quantum systems

-Artificial intelligence is a research and application field of growing interest, due to recent successes and breakthroughs in deep (multi-layer) learning enabled by constant increases in (classical) computational power.
-Within this field, image recognition, i.e., the classification of different but conceptually equivalent (input) images into unique (output) categories, has been one of the prime applications of artificial intelligence and machine learning for many years~\cite{Plamondon2000}.
 With recent advances in optical science and technology, in particular optical neuromorphic hardware~\cite{Feldmann2019}, it has recently been possible to accelerate image recognition to sub-nanosecond timescales~\cite{Ashtiani2022}.
-Here, the operation timescale is determined by the speed of light at which information propagates in microscopic waveguides on the chip, and is thus directly proportional to its size: The smaller the device and computational units, the faster the clock rates for the recognition operations will become.
-The fundamental limit of further minimization is the atomic scale.
+Here, the operation timescale is determined by the speed of light at which information propagates in microscopic waveguides on the chip, and is thus directly proportional to its size: The smaller the device and the computational units, the faster the clock rates for the recognition operations will become.
+The fundamental limit to further minimization is the atomic scale.